25 Christmas Decorating Ideas That'll Make the Season Feel Magical

 Get into the garden and forage for the best evergreen you can find and just effortlessly trail it along your mantle.
 Fill in any gaps with taper candles at varying heights and if you want a full look add in some fir or holly.
 For a twist on the traditional, throw in something unexpected like this oversized houseplant.
 It adds that all-important height and throws off the symmetry to give this classic look a more contemporary feel.

-13. Bring in pops of zesty hues
+16. Bring in pops of zesty hues

 While red and green may ever reign as the colors of Christmas, every year a new color palette creeps through as a twist on the original combo.
-For 2022 we've been seeing a rise in more vibrant tangerine tones.
+We've been seeing a rise in more vibrant tangerine tones.
 They still work as part of a more traditional scheme, so don't be worried about bringing orange into your greens and reds, as can be seen in this dining space, those zesty shades just give the richer tones and lift creating a more contemporary look.

-'Everyone is looking to put the magic back into Christmas this year as they look at cosseting friends and family and surrounding those they love with the sheer beauty of the festive season.
-Zesty Colours such as orange and yellow are joining the two major winter palettes of wintry white and green or more traditional red and gold.' says Sue Barnes, Founder and Creative Director Lavender Green Flowers.
+"Everyone is looking to put the magic back into Christmas this year as they look at cosseting friends and family and surrounding those they love with the sheer beauty of the festive season.
+Zesty Colours such as orange and yellow are joining the two major winter palettes of wintry white and green or more traditional red and gold," says Sue Barnes, Founder and Creative Director Lavender Green Flowers.
 'These color accents modernize the traditional and add warmth and vitality to the frosted winterscape.'

-14. Decorate with vases filled with berries and fir
+17. Decorate with vases filled with berries and fir

 In rooms where a tree wouldn't be practical like in a kitchen or a hallway, big vases of evergreen and winter berries can have a similar effect on a smaller scale.
 In this kitchen designed by Marie Flanigan a group of antique jars provides the perfect home for wintery foliage, and we love how the blue looks with green and the small pops of red from the berries.
 This would make for a beautiful Christmas table centerpiece too or as an alternative to a garland on a mantel.